joernio/joern/joern-cli/src/main/resources/scripts/README.md

 cpg.runScript("my-script.sc", Map("param" -> "value"))
 ```

-To get a list of available scripts you can want to call:
+To get a list of available scripts you can call:

 ```scala
 def scripts(): List[ScriptDescription]